NICMx/Jool/doc/usr/en/mod-run-eam.md

 ## Introduction

-This document explains how to run Jool in [EAM mode](intro-nat64.html#siit-with-eam) (which actually more than a "mode" is simply stock SIIT with records on the EAM table).
+This document explains how to run Jool in [EAM mode](intro-nat64.html#siit-with-eam) (which actually more than a "mode" is simply stock SIIT with records in the EAM table).
 Follow the link for more details on what to expect.
 See also [the EAMT draft summary](eamt.html) for more details on how the EAMT works.

 [Stock mode](mod-run-vanilla.html) is faster to configure and you're encouraged to learn it before, particularly because I will not ellaborate here on the steps which both modes have in common.
 Software-wise, you need a successful installation of both the [kernel module](mod-install.html) **and** the [userspace application](usr-install.html) for EAM.